HarrisonHemstreet/TIL-2023/til.md

              stack` in order to run during the execution phase.
 The execution stack follows the LIFO principle (last in first out; like a stack of plates in real life.)
+        iv. outer environment is assigned (the execution context that the current execution context is nested in unless this is the global execution context)
+        v. instantiation of `this`
     2. Execution Phase
         i. the execution stack is triggered.
         ii. each time a function is ran, a new exection context is created